rust-lang/rfcs/text/0000-crate-changelogs.md

 [alternatives]: #alternatives

-This proposal defines minimal format for changelog, leaving as much flexibilty for crate authors as possible withoout droping the basic machine readability.
+This proposal defines minimal format for changelog, leaving as much flexibilty for crate authors as possible without dropping the basic machine readability.

 Alternative would be to specify stricter conventions around changelog content.